carpentries-incubator/genome-mining/_episodes/02-antismash.md

 open the `index.html` file on your local web browser.

 ## Understanding the output
-The visualization of the results includes many diverse options.
+The visualization of the results includes many diferent options.
 To understand all the possibilities, we suggest to read the following [tutorial:](https://docs.antismash.secondarymetabolites.org/understanding_output/)

 Briefly, on the "overview" page ´.HTML´ you can find all the regions